Skip to content

 • Has the threat model been formally documented?
 Are artifacts from the threat model process stored in such a way that it can be accessed by those with "need to know"?

 • Can the agreed upon mitigations be tested?
-Can success or failure of the requirements and recommendations from the the threat model be measured?
+Can success or failure of the requirements and recommendations from the threat model be measured?

 References